An Analysis of the Benefits of Automated Equipment in Construction

 Cost savings

-The initial investment in automation technology is offset by considerable cost savings over time.
-Automated equipment reduces the reliance on manual labour for starters.
+The initial investment in automation technology is offset by significant long term cost savings.
+Automated equipment reduces reliance on manual labour, while autonomous technologies improve accuracy and help reduce material waste and rework.

-A study by the Boston Consulting Group predicted that digitalisation in non-residential construction could lead to annual global cost savings of up to $1.2 trillion (or 21%) in the engineering and construction phases from 2016-2026.
+A study by the Boston Consulting Group predicted that digitalisation in non-residential construction could lead to global annual cost savings of up to $1.2 trillion (or 21 percent) across engineering and construction phases from 2016 to 2026.

 Addressing the labour shortage

-The construction industry has been grappling with a labour shortage for over a decade.
+The construction industry has been grappling with a labour shortage for more than a decade.
 Automation and artificial intelligence are providing innovative solutions to address this issue.

 Types of automated equipment used in construction